 Social media: Your social audience has already shown an interest in your business, making social channels the ideal place to post your job ad.
 Unlike online job boards, social media gives you the opportunity to reach those not actively seeking a job.
 Also, don’t be afraid to also use social media to get to know a little bit about your potential hires.

-Even though you may see your seasonal hire as temporary, ensure you give them the tools and support to represent your company in the best way possible.
+Even though you may see your seasonal hire as temporary, ensure you give them the tools and support to represent your company in the best way possible — like a tour booking script.
 As a tourism-based business, customer service should be one of your biggest focuses.

 Your customers won’t be able to identify between a full-time staff member, and a seasonal employee, so both should deliver the same standards of service.
 Training is never a bad investment, and you have the opportunity to mold temporary hires with the potential to become full-time team members.
 Which leads us to tip number 4…